gulshensettarova/Bank-Account-and-Finance-Management-System/README.md

 - **Unit and Integration Testing**: Covers CRUD operations, transaction handling, and notification triggers.
 - **Load Testing**: Ensures application stability and performance with high transaction volumes.
 - **Security Testing**: Verifies JWT handling, role-based access, and data protection.

+## Git Flow

+This project utilizes the Git Flow branching model to manage the development process.
+This model includes the following branches:

+1. **Development Branch (`develop`)**: This branch is the main area for developing new features.
+Developers write code here, and all new features are merged into this branch.
+The `develop` branch should always be kept active as all new development occurs here.

+2. **Pre-Production Branch (`pre-prod`)**: After the new changes are tested in the `develop` branch, they are merged into the `pre-prod` branch.
+This branch is used for final testing and quality assurance before the changes are released to production.
+A version of the application that closely resembles the production environment is created here.

+3. **Production Branch (`prod`)**: Once testing is complete, changes from the `pre-prod` branch are merged into the `prod` branch.
+This branch contains the code that is currently in production and available to users.
+The `prod` branch holds the final releases and only final code changes are made here.

+### Branch Strategy

+- **Feature Development**: Developers create new feature branches from the `develop` branch.
+Once the feature is complete, it is merged back into the `develop` branch.

+- **Testing**: Code in the `develop` branch is regularly tested.
+Once features are confirmed to work as expected, they are merged into the `pre-prod` branch.

+- **Release**: After final testing in the `pre-prod` branch, the code is merged into the `prod` branch, making it live for users.

+By following this Git Flow model, we manage our development process in a more efficient and structured way, ensuring the quality and reliability of the project.